pfreemantlm/dev-standard/Platform/CampaignService.md

 ## unhideCampaign

-Using the parameter `(campaignservice)unhideCampaign` will ensure the given Campaign is available in reporting, by attaching it to a Group matching the given Advertiser, year, and (if specificed) group name suffix.
+Using the parameter `(campaignservice)unhideCampaign` will ensure the given Campaign is available in reporting, by attaching it to a Group matching the given Advertiser, year, and (if specificed) a group name suffix and country name.
 If a Group cannot be found matching the given data, an error will be returned - the Group must exist from a previous manageCampaign call.

 The input to un-hide a Campaign requires an Advertiser ID (see getAdvertisers above), and a set of data to assign the Campaign: this should contain at least a valid Campaign ID, and year.
 Example: